pohly/syncevolution/README.rst

   Typically each context represents a certain set of related datastores.
-For example, normally the ``@default`` context is used for local databases. datastores related to a certain peer can be defined in a context ``@peer-name`` named after that peer.
+For example, normally the ``@default`` context is used for local databases.
+Datastores related to a certain peer can be defined in a context ``@peer-name`` named after that peer.

 configuration properties